-Watch the Cult's Video for 'She Sells Sanctuary'
+Listen to the Cult's 'She Sells Sanctuary'

 Love is a borderline work of art that, had it been pushed by a major label, could have shifted the culture of music by leaps and bounds.
 “She Sells Sanctuary” is hands down one of the greatest rock epics.
 It’s got that slow-build beginning, tough-love intro and catchy-as-hell Ian Astbury enunciation, “Make my back, make my back burn, yeah-yeah.”
 The fire in his eyes hits most prominently in songs like “Rain,” “Revolution,” “Phoenix” and the title track.
 Sure, there’s a point where it delves into Ian Astbury’s Native American tribal leanings, but it’s never detrimental.